Cyclic operads, Koszul complexes, and hairy graph complexes: The Koszul property

 which is a finitely-generated projective $\kk \ub$-module. \end{prop}

 \begin{proof} The Koszul property implies that the counit (\ref{eqn:counit_kkfb}) is a weak equivalence.
 This yields the exactness of the complex.

 The terms of the complex are analysed in Remark \ref{rem:understand_counit}, which gives the stated expression.
-Note that $(\kk \db)_{(+;-)} (\mathbf{s}, Y)$ is a finite-dimensional vector space, but it is non-zero for infinitely many $s \in \nat$.

 It is not in general true that $(\kk \db)_{(+;-)} (\mathbf{s}, Y)$ is free as a $\kk \sym_s\op$-module.
 However, working over a field of characteristic zero, since the category of $\kk \sym_s$-modules is semisimple, the terms of the complex are finitely-generated projectives. \end{proof}